Amblyopia (Lazy Eye) Treatment

 What Causes Lazy eye?

-1. Strabismic Amblyopia (Misaligned Eyes Due to Muscle Imbalance)
+1. Strabismic Amblyopia (Misaligned Eyes Due to Muscle Imbalance) The brain suppresses the visual input from the misaligned eye, causing double vision.

 Understanding these causes is the first step in identifying potential symptoms and seeking timely medical attention.